debops/debops/docs/defaults-configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 ``user`` or ``name``
-  The "username" part of the user account on the MariaDB server, required.
+  Required.
+The "username" part of the user account on the MariaDB server.
 If
   ``name`` is specified, it will be used to determine the database name for
-  setting default privileges, if ``database`` is not specified.
+  granting default privileges, if ``database`` is not specified.

 ``host``
   Optional.
 The "hostname" part of the user account on the MariaDB server.
 If